SmarterApp/TDS_IRIS/README.md

 }
 ```

-Optional, LoadFrom
+#### Optional, LoadFrom

-ACan be specified to load and or reload from a specific directory using an absolute path to the content.
+Can be specified to load and or reload from a specific directory using an absolute path to the content.
 Example to reload items in /home/tomcat7/temp1 use `loadFrom` request.
 This will overwrite any existing keys with the specified content in the singleton.
 ```JSON
 {
     "items": [{